Acaxee Rebellion: Spaniards

 The Spanish discovered silver deposits in Acaxee territory in the 1580s and established several mining camps.
 Several hundred Spaniards, African and Indian slaves, and Indian laborers migrated into the Acaxee country.
 They needed additional labor to work in the mines.
 Through the encomienda system the Indians were forced to work in Spanish mines.
 However, the dispersed nature of the Acaxee settlements was a hindrance to utilizing Indian labor.

 Jesuit missionaries assisted in concentrating the Acaxee in larger settlements, a Spanish policy called reductions, to Christianize, control, and exploit the labor of the Indians.
 In the "Peace by Purchase" plan to resolve the Chichimeca War in 1590 the Spanish had recognized the utility of missionaries in the pacification of the northern frontiers of Nueva Espana.
 The Jesuits were relative newcomers to Mexico and the Indians of Sinaloa and Durango were their first major missionary efforts.
 In 1600, the missionary Hernando de Santarén toured the region with a local encomendero, Captain Diego de Avila.
-Together they made the Acaxee accede to Spanish demands which included relocating to where the Spanish told them, building churches, cutting their long hair, and wearing clothing.
+Together they made the Acaxee accede to Spanish demands which included relocating to where the Spanish told them, building churches, cutting their long hair, wearing clothing, and destroying their religious images and idols.
 In return, the Spaniards promised to protect them from their enemies and provide tools, seeds, and schools for their communities.
 Indians who resisted the Spanish demands were beaten according to Deeds.